 ARPA staff have heard about many churches already writing to provincial leaders, thanking them for not applying the vaccines to churches and urging the provinces to hold the line on this.
 This is great news!
 Being proactive against divisive policies is necessary.
 The social and spiritual health and unity of local communities – including religious communities – have profound public health benefits.
 The healthier and more united churches are, the more these churches can bless the communities in which God has placed them.

 Whether you’re an office-bearer or not, you should speak up on this issue in encouraging and winsome ways.
 We have seen over the past 18 months a consistent lack of understanding by our culture of the role of the church.
 Rather than wait for more problems to develop, this is a key time to enlighten our government of what the church is, what worship is, and why vaccine passports are an unacceptable policy.
 This is also a good time to offer prayer and encouragement to these representatives during this very difficult time.
 Combining your request with a token of appreciation (like a bouquet of flowers or a large collection of cards and coloured pictures from young children in the congregation) can go a long way to building a mutually respectful relationship with a local member of your provincial legislature.

-May we continue to have the freedom to worship our God according to His Word, and may the unity and courage of the Bride be a witness to our country of the sure hope we have.
+May we continue to have the freedom to worship our God according to His Word, and may the unity and courage of the bride of Christ be a witness to our country of the sure hope we have.